Peter Attia, M.D. on Macronutrient Thresholds for Longevity and Performance, Cancer & More

 A cell-surface receptor that mediates the endocytosis of cholesterol-rich LDL by recognizing ApoB, which is embedded in the outer phospholipid layer of LDL particles.
 The LDL receptor is found in almost all cells; however, LDL receptors are especially abundant in the liver, because this is where ~70% of LDL recycling occurs.
 This receptor also recognizes the ApoE protein.

 Large molecules consisting of a lipid and a polysaccharide with an O-antigen outer core.
-These molecules are found in the outer membrane of Gram-negative bacteria and elicit strong immune responses in animals.
+Lipopolysaccharides are found in the outer membrane of Gram-negative bacteria and elicit strong immune responses in animals.
 Also known as bacterial endotoxin.

 A genetic pathway that senses amino acid concentrations and regulates cell growth, cell proliferation, cell motility, cell survival, protein synthesis, autophagy, and transcription.
 It integrates other pathways including insulin, growth factors (such as IGF-1), and amino acids. mTOR plays a key role in mammalian metabolism and physiology, with important roles in the function of tissues including liver, muscle, white and brown adipose tissue, and the brain.
 It is dysregulated in many human diseases, such as diabetes, obesity, depression, and certain cancers. mTOR has two subunits, mTORC1 and mTORC2.
 Also referred to as “mammalian” target of rapamycin. **Rapamycin**, the drug for which this pathway is named (and the anti-aging properties of which are subject to much study), was discovered in the 1970s and is used as an immunosuppressant in organ donor recipients.